flant/helm-charts/README.md

   condition: loghouse.enabled
 ```

-# Adding a new chart
+## Adding a new chart to this repo

 1. Place a chart in `.helm/charts/<new chart name>`
 2. Add a dependency for it: